June 6, 2015

 GRADING SYSTEM All grades are recorded numerically.
 Courses are generally divided into semesters, with each semester grade of 70 or higher earning 1/2 credit.
 Semester grades are averaged and one unit of credit is awarded for the course if the average equals 70 or higher.
 For GPA computation, Pre-AP classes received 5 additional points; AP classes receive 10 additional points.

-STARR REQUIREMENTS As part of the requirement for graduation, all Texas students must demonstrate proficiency in writing, reading, math, social studies and science as measured by the STARR tests.
+STAAR REQUIREMENTS As part of the requirement for graduation, all Texas students must demonstrate proficiency in writing, reading, math, social studies and science as measured by the STAAR tests.

 GRADUATION REQUIREMENT There are three graduating programs endorsed by the Texas Education Agency.
 The student’s final transcript will show which program the student followed.